OTTO-OTO/SCARA-Semi-Open/README.md

 pip install -r requirements.txt
 ```

-## Running the Experiments
+## Run the Semi-open Model Recovery

-1. **Running the EX-Priv Algorithm**: If you want to run the EX-Priv algorithm, you can use the provided bash script:
+1. **Running the EX-Priv Algorithm**: If you want to run the SCARA algorithm, you can use the provided bash script in SCARA folder:

     ```bash
-    bash runEX_Priv-Llama.sh
+    bash runSCARA-Llama.sh
     ```

-2. **Replicating Our Training Experiments**: To replicate our experiments on training models, you can execute the following command:
+2. **Replicating Our Training Experiments**: To replicate our experiments on training models, you can execute the following command in Semi-openRecovery folder:

     ```bash
     torchrun --nnodes 1 --nproc_per_node 4 --master_port=25001 SFT-Llama2.py \